 That is why, I am reminded of Che Guevara, the doctor and his vision of Social Medicine.

-Medical Student to Revolutionary Soldier
+Journey from a Medical Student to Revolutionary Soldier

 In 1951, Che, a medical student took a road trip across Latin America in 1951 that changed his life.
 During the trip Ernesto and his friend worked as labourers and volunteered at the San Pablo leper colony in Peru on the banks of Amazon river.